web541/phpVMS-FltbookSystem-v2/README.md

 --------------------

-NOTE: This version of this module is for the older -------- .tpl version of phpVMS --------, if you are using phpVMS files with .php extension and the phpVMS 5.5.x version, then please use the master branch
+NOTE: This version of this module is for the older -------- .tpl version of phpVMS (located here https://github.com/nabeelio/phpvms --------, if you are using phpVMS files with .php extension and the phpVMS 5.5.x version, then please use the master branch

 NOTICE: Some of the code has been derived from it's owners on the phpVMS forums and has been compiled by Web541